 Covid-19, forcing many people to quickly pivot working remotely, has lead to an increase in the global workforce’s use of unapproved and unmanaged personal devices.
-While born out of necessity, the byproduct of these actions leaves your business vulnerable to malicious activity, serious reputation damage, and costly fines.
+While born out of necessity, the byproduct of these poor cybersecurity practices leaves your business vulnerable to malicious activity, serious reputation damage, and costly fines.

 Warning Sign #2

 There is no ability to track when, where, and how your company data is moved or shared.

 - Do you know who downloaded files today?